Autocovariance and Optimal Design for Random Walk Metropolis-Hastings Algorithm: Optimal Proposal Design

-From \eqref{dont blow up}, and noting that $w(0)=0$, $w(y)>0$ for all $y>0$, $\lim_{y\to\infty}w(y)=0$, and $w(\cdot)$ is continuous, the Extreme Value Theorem guarantees that both the maximum and the minimum (zero) exist.
+From \eqref{dont blow up}, and noting that $w(0)=0$, $\lim_{y\to\infty}w(y)=0$, and $w(\cdot)$ is continuous, the Extreme Value Theorem guarantees that both the maximum and the minimum (zero) exist.
 Hence $w_{\max}:=w(y^*)$ must exist for any non-degenerate target distribution with finite variance.

 Equivalently, $y^*$ can be determined by the first-order condition